 “Hello, Jenny, good to see you, and you sure are looking sharp tonight.”
 The truth was that she was a knockout.

-Turns out she went to MCI College majoring in Bio-Engineering, and I got accepted to the same college just two months ago and would be heading there next September.
+Turns out she went to MCI College majoring in Bio-Engineering, and I was accepted to the same college just two months ago and would be heading there next September.

-She had to leave with her girlfriend and couldn’t stay, but I got her phone number before she left.
+She had to leave with her girlfriend and couldn’t stay, but I got her phone number before leaving.
 We made a date for a pizza the next night.

 I felt the same way.
 Hard to believe a recent ‘upper class girl’ could feel that way about me.
-A strong attraction to her grew within me.
+A strong attraction for her welled inside.

-“Two,” the excitement in the MC’s voice now that he was getting closer to zero, and some of the audience was counting along.
+“Two.”
+Excitement rose in the MC’s voice as he neared zero, and some of the audience was counting along.
 Two days ago, Jenny met my folks for the first time as my mom cooked dinner for the four of us.
 We kissed that night.

 “One.”
 One day ago, we made plans for me driving up to MCI, just forty-five minutes away, or her coming back home as many weekends as we could schedule.
-I was in love, and have to believe the feeling is mutual.
+I was in love and had to believe the feeling is mutual.
 Warmer kisses ensued.

-Here we are tonight, my sweetheart and me.
-My life the past ten days went from not wanting to live to having everything to live for.
-Recalled in just ten seconds, but engraved on the clock of my life forever.
+Here we are tonight with my sweetheart.
+My life the past ten days went from not wanting to live to the feeling I have everything.
+Recalled in ten seconds, but engraved on the clock of my life forever.

 “ZERO, Happy New Year,” as both the loudspeaker voice and everyone at the party enthusiastically yelled, and I would have continued, except for my lips firmly planted on Jenny’s.